There would be no time to learn about the Sunshine Law, planning and zoning or how the commission works.

 Commissioners needed someone who could hit the ground running.

-So last week, they appointed former city Commissioner Fran Barnhisel to the City Commission.
+So on Monday, they appointed former city Commissioner Fran Barnhisel to the City Commission.
 She replaces Neil Brickfield, who resigned last year to run for Pinellas County Commission.
 Barnhisel will serve until the March 8 election when voters elect a new commissioner to a one-year term.